Emergent Workload Inequality in Collective Excavation: Materials Methods

 \subsection{Estimating excavation rates across all experimental trials}

 To estimate excavation rates from all experimental data, we assume that excavation rates scale roughly linearly with the number of ants which engage in digging, as observed in \cite{gravish_effects_2012}.
 We record the number of pellets transported during each hour of every experimental trial.
 We also record the number of ants who transport any number of pellets during each of those hour-long periods, denoting this quantity as the number of ``active ants'' in each period.
-We then plot pellets deposited in each hour vs. the number of active ants in each hour (shown in Figure \ref{fig:SI_exp_rates}A in the Supplemental Information).
-The hourly excavation rates across experimental trials are highly variable.
+We then compare pellets deposited in each hour vs. the number of active ants in each hour; the hourly excavation rates across experimental trials are highly variable.
 We then fit a line to this data via least squares regression.
-The resultant fit rate is $\approx$9.5 pellets per active ant per hour of digging (shown in Figure \ref{fig:SI_exp_rates}A).
+The resultant fit rate is $\approx$9.5 pellets per active ant per hour of digging.
 This excavation rate represents a rough proxy for the number of pellets excavated by a single ant in one hour.
-For comparison, we examine the hour in which the most pellets were excavated in each trial.
-These data points are represented in Figure \ref{fig:SI_exp_rates}B in the Supplemental Information.
-In this case, the excavation rate for the hours of maximum activity is 13.8 pellets per active ant per hour.
+Plots of all experimental excavation rates, and fit lines, are shown in the Supplemental Information.